 - Sales = conversions

-If you’re trying to achieve brand awareness, you want to measure your campaign’s success based on how many people you reach.
+If you’re trying to achieve brand awareness, you likely will measure your campaign’s success based on how many people you reach.
 In other words: The KPI is impressions.
 Impressions indicate reach, and they will demonstrate the amount of times an ad gets shown, as well as the potential number of viewers.

-You can also measure a brand awareness campaign with clicks.
+One way to measure a brand awareness campaign is with clicks.
 An ad click helps determine overall interest, because it will point out the number of people interested enough in the ad that they click on it and visit the landing page.
 The more users who have clicked on your ad, the more interest there is in the offer.
 Ultimately, clicks deliver traffic, so the higher click rate you have, the more users you have visiting your site.
 Tracking CPC (cost-per-click) can help you determine how much you’re paying overall for each click.
-A lower CPC generally indicates you’re receiving a higher number of clicks for an overall lower cost.

-Note: CPC is equal to the CPM rate divided by 1000 times the click-through rate, or CTR.
+Note: CPC is equal to total clicks divided by total cost.

 Many advertisers choose to track their campaigns based on conversions.
-A conversion occurs when the user completes a specific action on your site.
-An action can be anything from a newsletter sign up to making a purchase.
-You can track how much you have spent on a conversion by using a CPA tracking model.
-By using this tracking model, you’ll know that not only have users seen the ad (tracked by CPM), they clicked on it (tracked with CPC), and they engaged with the site (conversion/CPA).
+A conversion occurs when the user completes a specific action on your site predetermined by you.
+An action can be anything from a newsletter signup to making a purchase.
+You can track how much you have spent on a conversion by using a CPA (cost per acquisition) tracking model.

-When setting a campaign up, determine what results you want from your campaign and work backwards.
+When setting up a campaign, determine what results you want from your campaign and work backwards.
 Once you have the goal and KPI established, you can choose what campaign targeting tactic will work best to achieve this.
-Ultimately, you want your campaigns to produce full-funnel results, starting with awareness, moving to product consideration, and resulting in conversions.
+Ultimately, you’ll want your campaigns to produce full-funnel results, starting with awareness, moving to product consideration, and ultimately resulting in conversions.

 If you’re running an awareness campaign aimed at gaining impressions, you could try an audience or contextual campaign for desktop, or a hyperlocal campaign for mobile.